nightkr/Sbtix/README.md

 Sbtix provides a script which will connect your project to the sbtix global plugin and launch sbt, it does this by setting the `sbt.global.base` directory to `$HOME/.sbtix`.

 To generate `repo.nix` describing your build dependencies run `sbtix-gen`.
-To generate `repo-build.nix` and `repo-plugins.nix` describing your build dependencies and plugin dependencies run `sbtix-gen-all`.
+To generate `repo-build.nix` and `repo-plugins.nix` describing your build dependencies and plugin dependencies run
+`sbtix-gen-all`.
 Do check the generated nix files into your source control.
-Then copy `manual-repo.nix`, `sbtix.nix` and `default.nix` from `plugin/src/sbt-test/sbtix/simple` and customize to your needs.
+Copy `manual-repo.nix`, `sbtix.nix` from the root of the repo and `default.nix` from
+`plugin/src/sbt-test/sbtix/simple` and customize to your needs.
 Finally, run `nix-build` to build!

 To launch sbt with the sbtix global plugin loaded, run `sbtix`.
 To then generate nix expressions from inside sbt, run `genNix`.